UNIVERSE-HPC/course-material/high_performance_computing/parallel_computers/03_comparison.md

 A 2 microseconds latency corresponds to around 5000 instruction cycles, so even communicating over a network as fast as ARCHER2’s is a substantial overhead.
 Although the bandwidth is shared between all the CPU-cores on a node, there are thousands of separate network links so, overall, ARCHER2 can in principle transfer many TBytes/second.

-We will see next week that if we are careful about how we split our calculation up amongst all the CPU-cores we can accommodate these overheads to a certain extent, enabling real programs to run effectively on tens of thousands of cores.
+We will see in the next module that if we are careful about how we split our calculation up amongst all the CPU-cores we can accommodate these overheads to a certain extent, enabling real programs to run effectively on tens of thousands of cores.
 Despite this, it is still true that:

 **The maximum useful size of a modern supercomputer is limited by the performance of the network.**